NAGESHJAGTAP/git-and-github-Task/git_task_list_01.md

 or.use:
 ```
-git checout -b feature -login
+git checkout -b feature -login
 ```
-* The correct command to create and switch to a new branch in Git
+* The command to create and switch to a new branch in Git

 #### 2. Add a new file and commit change
 ```